jackeratarina/laravel-uuid-database-queue/README.md

 ## Setup Service Provider

-The final step is to replace `Illuminate\Queue\QueueServiceProvider::class` with `Stescacom\LaravelUuidDatabaseQueue\QueueServiceProvider::class`, open `config/app.php`.
+The final step is to replace `Illuminate\Queue\QueueServiceProvider::class` with `jackeratarina\LaravelUuidDatabaseQueue\QueueServiceProvider::class`, open `config/app.php`.
 Remove or comment the line `Illuminate\Queue\QueueServiceProvider::class` inside the `providers` array and add `jackeratarina\LaravelUuidDatabaseQueue\QueueServiceProvider::class`

 You are all set...